Franciskadtt/voyager/TESTING.md

     1. Issues with semicolons that were missing.
 * **Fix**
     1. Add semicolons in the correct places.
-- no errors for https://franciskadtt.github.io/voyager/) if add /*jshint esversion: 6 */ at top of code so that JSHint does not raise unnecessary warnings for ECMAScript 6 features.
+- Final version: no errors for https://franciskadtt.github.io/voyager/) if add /*jshint esversion: 6 */ at top of code so that JSHint does not raise unnecessary warnings for ECMAScript 6 features.

 ### [W3C CSS validation](https://jigsaw.w3.org/css-validator/)
 To validate the CCS code of the project.